noobskies/t3a-videoblade/memory-bank/techContext.md

 - Pre-configured with access token
 - AI-powered root cause analysis with Seer
 - Critical for VideoBlade production debugging

-### When to Use MCP Servers

-**During Development**:

-- Use `next-devtools` for debugging video upload flows and OAuth integrations
-- Query `Context7` for platform API documentation (YouTube, Vimeo)
-- Check `Sentry` for similar past errors before implementing new features

-**For Testing**:

-- Browser automation via `next-devtools` to test upload UI
-- Verify OAuth flows end-to-end

-**In Production**:

-- Monitor errors in real-time with `Sentry`
-- Use AI analysis for complex production issues

-**See [`memory-bank/mcpServers.md`](./mcpServers.md) for comprehensive documentation, VideoBlade-specific use cases, and detailed usage examples.**

 ## Development Setup